altinukshini/conky_blue/README.md

                     ALSO, if you change your Conky, is it best to use "killall conky; conky" to update it, otherwise the update_num will not be reset and you will get an error.

-***Note***: If your battery is not showing than you are probabbly using another format exc (BAT1 or BAT2) instead of BAT0 which is the default on.
+***Note***: If your battery is not showing than you are probabbly using another format exc (BAT1 or BAT2) instead of BAT0 which is the default one.
 <br />To fix this issue change line **65** in **conkyrc** file:

 from: ***${battery_percent}%***<br />